 - i.
 Min Memory (MB) Minimum amount of memory to allocate for the job, in megabytes. - j.
 Max Memory (MB)- Maximum amount of memory to allocate for the job, in megabytes.
-Info k.
-Update Threads- The number of update threads to run in parallel to update the target database.
-Warning l.
-Nonconforming Data behavior i.
-Stop job on first occurrence- (optional) To abort a job on the first occurrence of non-conformant data.
-The default is for this checkbox to be clear.

 It is recommended that the Min/Max Memory should be set to at least to 1024.